tong-meow/MSDscript/MSDscript/MSDscript_Documentation.md

 In MSDscript, comparison are supported and named `EqualExpr`.

 To use a `EqualExpr`, type left-hand side expression, `==` and then follow the right-hand side expression.
 Spaces and parathesis are supported.
+Note that the `==` works on any two values, and it always produce a boolean value (`BoolVal`).

 **Example**